What Are Astrology Aspects?

 Activate them deliberately.

-• Jupiter trine Sun?
-Opportunities come easily, but you still need to walk through the door.
+- Jupiter trine Sun?
+Opportunities may come easily, but you still need to choose the room you want to enter.

 For Conjunctions